svoop/notam/README.md

 ## Tests and Fixtures

-The test suite may run against live NOTAM if you set the `SPEC_SCOPE` environment variable:
+The test suite may run against live NOTAM depending on whether and how you set the `SPEC_SCOPE` environment variable:

 ```
+export SPEC_SCOPE=none       # don't run against any NOTAM fixtures (default)
+export SPEC_SCOPE=W0214/22   # run against given NOTAM fixture only
 export SPEC_SCOPE=all        # run against all NOTAM fixtures
 export SPEC_SCOPE=all-fast   # run against all NOTAM fixtures but exit on the first failure
-export SPEC_SCOPE=W0214/22   # run against given NOTAM fixture only
 ```

 The NOTAM fixtures are written to `spec/fixtures`, you can manage them using a Rake tasks: